Climate Change (Information Disclosure Based on TCFD Recommendations)

 Long term

-• Ensuring business continuity based on a business continuity
+• Ensuring business continuity based on a business

-plan (BCP)
+continuity plan (BCP)

-• Diversification of risks by establishing multiple sales bases,
+• Diversification of risks by establishing multiple sales

-suppliers and distribution bases
+bases, suppliers and distribution bases

-• Risk transfer through insurance coverage
+• Risk hedging through insurance and cost pass-through

 Chronic